spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 - New next/image: Faster with native browser lazy loading in <strong>app/Logged.tsx</strong>
 - new @next/font: Automatic self-hosted fonts with zero layout shift in <strong>app/page.tsx</strong>
 - new next/link : Simplified API with automatic in <strong>app/Nav.tsx</strong>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## TypeScript
+[`npx create-next-app@latest`](https://beta.nextjs.org/docs/installation)  now ships with TypeScript by default.
+See ['TypeScript'](https://beta.nextjs.org/docs/configuring/typescript) for more information.
+While implementing TypeScript into Next 13 beta I have been following these guidlines:
+- <a href='https://nextjs.org/docs/basic-features/typescript'>TypeSript for Next.js (BEFORE version 13 beta) </a>
+- TypeScript for new Next.js 13 beta features: <a href='https://beta.nextjs.org/docs/configuring/typescript'> here </a> and <a href='https://beta.nextjs.org/docs/routing/route-handlers#extended-nextrequest-and-nextresponse-apis'> here regarding new backend Route Handlers</a>

+<p align="right">(<a href="#readme-top">back to top</a>)</p>